Fabio-Vini/Exercicios-lang_C/README.md

 # Exercicios-lang_C
-Exercicios realizados com a linguagem C
+Exercises performed with the C language